sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 We **extract only the outputs at the forward and backward character markers** with [`gather`](https://pytorch.org/docs/master/torch.html#torch.gather).
 This function is very useful for extracting only certain indices from a tensor that are specified in a separate tensor.

 These **extracted outputs are processed by the forward and backward Highway layers** before applying a **linear layer to compute scores over the vocabulary** for predicting the next word at each marker.
-We do this only during training, since it makes no sense to perform language modeling for co-training during validation or inference.
+We do this only during training, since it makes no sense to perform language modeling for multi-task learning during validation or inference.
 The `training` attribute of any model is set with `model.train()` or `model.eval()` in `train.py`.
 (Note that this is primarily used to enable or disable dropout and batch-norm layers in a PyTorch model during training and inference respectively.)

 ### Sequence Labeling Model